devuri/brisko/README.md

 ###  Modern, minimalist design, high-performance WordPress Elementor Starter Theme

-Brisko is a beautifully simple and lightweight WordPress theme that is optimized for speed and WordPress page builders like Elementor, you can use it as a foundation to build versatile layouts using Elementor Template Kits or the WordPress Block Patterns.
-This theme is suitable for personal blogs, business, agency, restaurant, simple blog, life coach, portfolio, charity, and more.
-Brisko can be extended with plugins or child themes using any of the many included actions, the color scheme can be easily customized.
-The options are easy to manage using the live theme customizer.
-Use the WordPress Customizer and Elementor page builder to create professional designs on a solid foundation.
-Check out our prebuilt website demos for inspiration.
+Brisko is a lightweight and easy-to-use WordPress theme that is optimized for speed and designed to work with WordPress page builders such as Elementor.
+Its versatility makes it suitable for a variety of applications, including personal blogs, business websites, agency pages, restaurant menus, life coaching services, portfolios, charities, and more.

+The theme offers users a range of customization options, including the ability to change the color scheme, add custom CSS, and upload a custom logo.
+These customization options can be easily managed through the live theme customizer, allowing you to see your changes in real-time.

+Brisko is also compatible with a variety of WordPress plugins, including Jetpack, Yoast SEO, and Contact Form 7.
+This allows you to add additional functionality and customization options as needed, without having to switch themes or modify the code.

+One of the key features of Brisko is its compatibility with Elementor, which provides users with even more design options and a powerful drag-and-drop interface.
+This makes it easy to create professional-looking designs without needing advanced coding skills.

+The theme is optimized for speed, which ensures that your website loads quickly and efficiently, providing a better user experience and potentially boosting your SEO rankings.

+To help users get started, Brisko comes with prebuilt website demos that you can use as inspiration for your own website design.
+With the WordPress Customizer and Elementor page builder, you have all the tools you need to create a professional-looking website that reflects your brand identity and meets your specific needs.

+Overall, Brisko is a reliable and user-friendly WordPress theme that offers a variety of customization options and is optimized for speed.
+Its compatibility with Elementor and other plugins provides users with additional design options and functionality, making it an excellent choice for anyone looking to create a professional-looking website.

 For more information about the Brisko Theme please go to https://wpbrisko.com
 ### Quick start